Public sector general insurers may get capital infusion of ₹3,000-5,000 cr

 The government may infuse ₹3,000-5,000 crore additional capital in the three public sector general insurance companies based on their performance and requirement during the year, sources said.
 The capital infusion would help improve the financial health of the general insurance firms — National Insurance Company Limited, Oriental Insurance Company Limited and United India Insurance Company.

-Fund support was given to the weak general insurance companies last financial year, some more fund requirement is there to bring them back on profitability path, sources said.
-Capital infusion of ₹3,000-5,000 crore may be done in these companies based on their performance, sources said, adding, the government has already enhanced their authorised capital keeping further fund infusion in mind.
+Fund support was given to the weak general insurance companies last financial year, and some more are needed to bring them back on the profitability path, sources said.
+Capital infusion of ₹3,000-5,000 crore may be disbursed based on their performance, sources said, adding that the government has already enhanced their authorised capital keeping further fund infusion in mind.

 Request for proposal

 The three public sector general insurers are short of solvency margin and to improve operational efficiencies an external consultant will be appointed soon.
-Four public sector firms through General Insurers' Public Sector Association of India or GIPSA have issued a request for proposal (RFP) to reorganise the insurers, and achieve profitability and employee development.
+Through General Insurers' Public Sector Association of India (GIPSA), four public sector firms have issued a request for proposal (RFP) to reorganise the insurers, and achieve profitability and employee development.

 "There is a proposal for restructuring the organisation to bring in profitable growth and employee development through performance management and capability management, in alignment with the Key performance indicators (KPIs) devised by the Public Sector General Insurance Companies (PSGICs)," the RFP said.

 The last date for submission of bids is June 2, 2022.
-Of the four state-run general insurance companies only New India Assurance Company is listed on the stock exchanges; the remaining three are wholly owned by the government.
+Only New India Assurance Company is listed on the stock exchanges; the remaining three are wholly owned by the government.

 Privatisation plans